goncaloneves/likescounter/readme.txt

 After the cache duration expires, it will make a new request and update the Likes value, again for the duration set.

 This plugin store its values with Transients API, so it can be cachable outside database with memcached plugins.
-I recommend using [W3 Total Cache][1].
+I recommend using [W3 Total Cache](http://wordpress.org/plugins/w3-total-cache/ 'W3 Total Cache').

 I made this plugin to be as light as possible, so I ended up making a shortcode that gives the user the functionality to build a powerful Facebook Likes Counter.